lfsplayer97/LFS-Ayats/README.md

 ## 📞 Contact

-Si tens preguntes, suggeriments o idees per millorar el projecte, no dubtis en contactar-me!
+If you have questions, suggestions, or ideas to improve the project, feel free to contact me!

 **Email**: [lfsplayer97@gmail.com](mailto:lfsplayer97@gmail.com)

-### 🚀 Ajuda'ns a Fer-lo Millor!
+### 🚀 Help Us Make It Better!

-LFS-Ayats és un projecte de codi obert i la teva col·laboració és molt important.
-Si tens idees, trobes algun error o vols contribuir amb noves funcionalitats:
+LFS-Ayats is an open-source project and your collaboration is very important.
+If you have ideas, find bugs, or want to contribute with new features:

-- 💡 Obre un **Issue** amb les teves propostes o suggeriments
+- 💡 Open an **Issue** with your proposals or suggestions
-- 🐛 Reporta errors o problemes que trobis
+- 🐛 Report errors or problems you find
-- ⭐ Dona-li una estrella al repositori si t'agrada el projecte
+- ⭐ Give the repository a star if you like the project
-- 🔧 Contribueix amb codi a través de **Pull Requests**
+- 🔧 Contribute code through **Pull Requests**
-- 💬 Comparteix les teves experiències i casos d'ús
+- 💬 Share your experiences and use cases

-Cada contribució, per petita que sigui, ajuda a fer créixer i millorar aquest projecte per a tota la comunitat de Live for Speed! 🏎️
+Every contribution, no matter how small, helps grow and improve this project for the entire Live for Speed community! 🏎️
 ---

 **Note**: This project is under active development.
 Check the documentation and examples for more information on usage and available features.